Peter Kwasniewski

-Peter Andrew Kwasniewski (born 1971) is an American traditionalist Catholic writer and composer.
+Peter Andrew Kwasniewski (born March 22, 1971) is an American traditionalist Catholic theologian and composer.

 Life and career

 Kwasniewski was born on 22 March 1971 in Arlington Heights, Illinois.
 He grew up in New Jersey.
 At the Delbarton School in Morristown, he received his first serious tutelage in music.
 He attended Georgetown University for a single year, before starting as a freshman at Thomas Aquinas College in California, where he received his BA in Liberal Arts in 1994.
 He received his MA in 1996 and his Ph.D. in 2002 from The Catholic University of America, both in philosophy.
 His MA thesis in 1996 was entitled "The Dialectic of Reason and Faith in Descartes's Meditationes de prima philosophia" and his Ph.D. dissertation defended in 2002 was entitled "The Ecstasy of Love in Thomas Aquinas".

 He was a professor at the International Theological Institute for Studies on Marriage and Family in Austria and an adjunct instructor in music appreciation at the Franciscan University of Steubenville's Austria Program located on the same campus.
 In 2006, he joined the founding team of Wyoming Catholic College in Lander, Wyoming, where he served as assistant academic dean and director of admissions, and then as choirmaster and professor of theology and philosophy.
 He also taught music and art history in the college's fine arts curriculum.

-In 2016, it was revealed that Kwasniewski was among the clergy and theologians who signed the "Letter of the 45", a letter to all the Catholic cardinals which asked them to "respond to the dangers to Catholic faith and morals" which they alleged that Pope Francis' Amoris Laetitia had posed.
+In 2016, it was revealed that Kwasniewski was among the clergy and theologians who signed the "Letter of the 45" to all the Catholic cardinals which asked them to "respond to the dangers to Catholic faith and morals" which they alleged that Pope Francis' Amoris Laetitia had posed.

 Kwasniewski was a founding board member and scholar of The Aquinas Institute.
 He remains a fellow of the Albertus Magnus Center for Scholastic Studies.

 Public reception

 In 2016, Cardinal Burke introduced the Czech translation of Resurgent, calling it "very readable and very accessible" and thanking Kwasniewski "for giving us this work."
 Other positive publicity for this book included New Oxford Review, which claims that "Kwasniewski accurately sums up the current situation in the Church" and that Resurgent is "a starting point for serious discussion" for "revitalizing the Church".

-His book Noble Beauty, Transcendent Holiness was praised by the Catholic Herald in Britain and National Review, both of which published favorable reviews.
+Kwasniewski's book Noble Beauty, Transcendent Holiness was praised by the Catholic Herald in Britain and National Review, both of which published favorable reviews.